coffeegreg/YTuner/README.md

 Your YTuner machine and AVR(s) have to have internet access.
 Make sure your firewall is properly configured if necessary.
 ### AVR
 Set all DNS servers on your AVR config to your YTuner machine IP address.
+>Tip: If your AVR has a proxy server configuration panel, disable it. (switch to OFF).
+Do not try to use the IP address of the YTuner machine as a proxy server in your AVR's configuration panel.

 ### Router
 Make sure that your YTuner machine is assigned a static IPv4 address.